Peter Townsend (RAF officer): Personal life

 On 17 July 1941, Townsend married (Cecil) Rosemary Pawle (1921–2004).
 They had two sons, Giles (1942–2015) and Hugo (b.
 1945).
 The family was resident in Adelaide Cottage in the 1940s.
-The younger son married Yolande, Princess of Ligne, daughter of Antoine, 13th Prince of Ligne and Alix, Princess of Ligne (née Princess Alix of Luxembourg).
+The younger son married Yolande, Princess of Ligne, daughter of Antoine, 13th Prince of Ligne and Alix, Princess of Ligne (née Princess Alix of Luxembourg as daughter of Charlotte, Grand Duchess of Luxembourg).
 Townsend and Pawle divorced in 1952.

 After the divorce, Townsend and Princess Margaret decided to marry.
 He had met her in his role as an equerry to her father, King George VI.
 Divorcees suffered severe disapproval in the social atmosphere of the time and could not remarry in the Church of England if their former spouse was still alive.
 Their relationship was considered especially controversial because Margaret's sister, Queen Elizabeth II, was the Church's supreme governor.

 When news of the relationship appeared in the press, the government posted Townsend to a position as air attaché at the British Embassy in Brussels.
-On 31 October 1955, Princess Margaret issued a statement ending the relationship: "I have been aware that, subject to my renouncing my rights of succession, it might have been possible for me to contract a civil marriage.
-But, mindful of the Church's teachings that Christian marriage is indissoluble, and conscious of my duty to the Commonwealth, I have resolved to put these considerations before others."
+On 31 October 1955, Princess Margaret issued a public statement formally ending the relationship:

 The BBC interrupted its scheduled radio programme to broadcast the statement.